 We're going to go there and say that most internet users have heard of the term “Wiki” before.
 Mostly because of Wikipedia, the open-sourced digital encyclopedia maintained by a global community.

 Wikipedia was among one of the most popular web pages available, especially in its earliest years.
 Popular search engines like Google would often pull it for various search queries.
-Although the website is often deemed unreliable due to its community-built content, it still holds a wealth of information and has had around 1 billion edits from over 27 million users.
+Although the wikipedia page is often deemed unreliable due to its community-built content, it still holds a wealth of information and has had around 1 billion edits from over 27 million users.

 The premise of a Wiki rings true in a business's information hub, too.
 Every company should have its own Wiki page that is edited by the company workforce.
 Maybe you already have one and are making a conscious effort to build a new page or pages; or maybe a particular person is your company's Wiki and it’s time to get that information documented.